Calendar

 Beckman Institute 3269 (third floor tower room)

-Join us from 2-3 p.m. in Beckman 3269 or on Zoom for QCB Seminar featuring Carolyn Larabell, Lawrence Berkeley National Lab.
+Join us from 2-3 p.m. in Beckman 3269 or on Zoom for QCB Seminar featuring Carolyn Larabell, University of California San Francisco and Lawrence Berkeley National Lab.
 Refreshments prior outside Beckman 3151.

 Read more